Iran offers mining riches post-sanctions, but investors cautious

 “During the six to 12 months that it’s looked likely sanctions would be lifted, people have been starting to do some work and now that things have opened up, they’re increasing the pace,” Passmore added.

-In India, national aluminium company NALCO said last month it planned to send a team to Iran to explore setting up a smelter worth about $2 billion and state-run KIOCL is considering building an iron ore pellet complex.
+In India, national aluminum company NALCO (NALU.NS) said last month it planned to send a team to Iran to explore setting up a smelter worth about $2 billion and state-run KIOCL is considering building an iron ore pellet complex.

 Other companies from Italy and China to South Korea have either signed deals or are looking into possibilities.